Fluoxetine for ADHD

 Fluoxetine is a selective serotonin reuptake inhibitor (SSRI).

-Fluoxetine has no specific effect on ADHD symptoms and therefore should be used at most in cases of true comorbid anxiety disorder or depression.1
+Fluoxetine has no specific effect on ADHD symptoms and should therefore only be used in cases of genuine comorbid anxiety disorder or depression.1 SSRIs showed no effect on ADHD2

-Since tricyclic antidepressants are also helpful for anxiety disorders and depression, and these can also significantly reduce ADHD symptoms, we see them as having an advantage with regard to ADHD.
+Since tricyclic antidepressants are also helpful for anxiety disorders and depression and can also significantly reduce ADHD symptoms, we believe they have an advantage in relation to ADHD.

-Fluoxetine is reported to be the only SSRI with a drive-enhancing effect.
+Fluoxetine is said to be the only SSRI with a drive-enhancing effect.

-Hyperactivity induced by the amphetamine drugs MDMA and MDBS, respectively, by means of (a 10-20 -fold higher dosage of) 5 mg and 10 mg per kilogram of body weight compared with the dosage of amphetamine drugs (here: Elvanse) as a drug could be suppressed by prior administration of 2.5 and 10 mg per kilogram of body weight of the selective serotonin reuptake inhibitor fluoxetine.
-Fluoxetine had the same effect with respect to the interactive effects of MDMA and P-chloroamphetamine.
-This confirms that amphetamines or amphetamine drugs act serotonergically and that motor hyperactivity can be induced by serotonin excess at appropriately high doses.
-Further, evidence emerged that increased serotonin release indirectly increases dopamine levels.2
+Hyperactivity induced by the amphetamine drugs MDMA or MDBS by means of (a dosage 10-20 times higher than the dosage of amphetamine drugs (here: Elvanse) as a drug) 5 mg and 10 mg per kilogram of body weight could be prevented by prior administration of 2.5 and 10 mg per kilogram of body weight of the selective serotonin reuptake inhibitor fluoxetine.
+Fluoxetine had the same effect on the interactive effect of MDMA and P-chloroamphetamine.
+This confirms that amphetamines and amphetamine drugs have a serotonergic effect and that motor hyperactivity can be caused by excess serotonin at correspondingly high doses.
+There were also indications that an increased release of serotonin indirectly increases the dopamine level.3

 Fluoxetine and its metabolite norfluoxetine induce apoptotic death of microglia, which may be the mechanism by which release of glutamate and D-serine from activated microglia is reduced.
-Citalopram, phenelzine, or imipramine showed no such effect.3
+Citalopram, phenelzine or imipramine showed no such effect.4

 ATTENTION:

-Regarding the entire group of serotonin reuptake inhibitors, there are concerns about their use in ADHD.
+There are concerns about the use of the entire group of serotonin reuptake inhibitors in ADHD.

-See ⇒ Comments on serotonin reuptake inhibitors (SSRIs) in ADHD In the article ⇒ Medications for ADHD - overview.
+See also ⇒ Comments on serotonin reuptake inhibitors (SSRIs) for ADHD In the article ⇒ Medication for ADHD - overview.

 Häßler (2009): substanzgebundene Alternativen in der Therapie von ADHS, Seite 175, in: Häßler (Hrsg) das ADHS Kaleidoskop – State of the Art und bisher nicht beachtete Aspekte von hoher Relevanz; medizinisch wissenschaftliche Verlagsgesellschaft ↥